uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 * others (after we implement support for them): activation key, configuration channels, ...

 ### Create Content Snapshot (backup)
 *Snapshot* is created after a successful *Project* *build*.
 It is populated with the references to channels and their packages/errata based on the *build*.
-Note that the software channels references in the snapshot point to the **source** channels of a project, not to the built ones (see the following example for more detail).
+Note that the software channels references in the snapshot point to the **source** channels of a project, not to the built ones.

 #### Example